 Connect an LED cable to pins 7 and 8 of Front Control Panel to use the Overheat/Fan Fail/Power Fail and UID LED connections.
-The Red LED on pin 8 provides warnings of overheating, fan failure or power failure.
-The Blue LED on pin 7 works as the front panel UID LED indicator.
-Refer to the tables on the right for pin definitions.
+The red LED on pin 8 provides warnings of overheat, fan failure or power failure.
+The blue LED on pin 7 works as the front panel UID LED indicator.
+Refer to the table on the right for pin definitions.